Directing lasers at a cockpit could have "devastating" consequences, leading eye specialists have said.

-The number of incidents of people pointing lasers at aircraft are on the increase, said Professor John Marshall of the Institute of Ophthalmology at University College London, John O'Hagan who is head of the Laser and Optical Radiation Dosimetry Group at Public Health England and John Tyrer, professor of optical instrumentation at Loughborough University.
+The number of incidents of people pointing lasers at aircraft is on the increase, said Professor John Marshall of the Institute of Ophthalmology at University College London, John O'Hagan who is head of the Laser and Optical Radiation Dosimetry Group at Public Health England and John Tyrer, professor of optical instrumentation at Loughborough University.

-In February a Virgin Atlantic flight to New York JFK was forced to return to Heathrow as a "precautionary measure" after a laser was shone at the cockpit.
+In February a Virgin Atlantic flight to New York JFK was forced to return to Heathrow as a ''precautionary measure'' after a laser was shone at the cockpit.

 Just nine days later a British Airways service from Amsterdam was affected when a beam was aimed at the aircraft as it headed towards Heathrow.

-But there is no evidence to suggest that lasers pointed at cockpits damage pilots' eyesight, the experts said.
+But there is no evidence to suggest that t lasers pointed at cockpits damage pilots' eyesight, the experts said.